 - ongoing session (50 mins) $185

-Consultation Group for Mental Health Practitioners: using an arts-informed reflective methodology
+Consultation Group for Therapeutic Practitioners: using an arts-informed reflective methodology

 Arts-based practices have been shown to support clinical insight, emotional regulation, reduce burnout, and foster resilience among mental health professionals.
 As therapists, engaging in arts-informed reflective methodology allows us to explore the emotional and relational dimensions of our work through creative modalities.
 This approach integrates response art, metaphor work, and imaginal modalities to deepen understanding of therapeutic encounters.